Tips for Teaching Multiplication Facts

 Multiplication Facts.
 They are the backbone of so many skills beyond third grade, and yet, students continue to struggle with them well into 4th and 5th grade.
-We teach students ways to show multiplication, we show them all the multiplication strategies, and we master the multiplication properties that help us understand some of the rules of multiplication, but sometimes kids just need help memorizing and practicing their multiplication facts!
+We teach students ways to show multiplication, we show them all the strategies, and we master the properties that help us understand some of the rules of multiplication, but sometimes kids just need help memorizing and practicing their multiplication facts!

 Before I go any further, I want to be perfectly clear: I believe that children need to be equipped with strategies for solving multiplication facts before you get into memorization.
 They absolutely must have a conceptual understanding of how multiplication works so that they can discover some of the strategies on their own.
-Memorizing multiplication facts isn’t for everyone, and for some kids, it’s just not a reasonable expectation, either.
+Memorizing facts isn’t for everyone, and for some kids, it’s just not a reasonable expectation, either.
 Keep that in mind as you begin implementing some of these tips into your classroom!

 What do I mean when I say students should have strategies for multiplication facts?
-There are a ton of resources out there that outline the multiplication strategies for each fact family.
+There are a ton of resources out there that outline the strategies for each fact family.
 For example, kids should have a firm understanding that if they know all of their 2s facts, they can use those to solve their 4s by doubling the answer.
 They should understand that they can solve the 3s facts by doubling the number and adding one more group.